joanmontas/My-Kanban/README.md

 |                    | Items can be interchanged in different columns.|

 ## License
 Licensed under the GNU General Public License v3.0.
-See LICENSE for detail.
+See ./LICENSE for detail.